mushkin-v/RabbitMQ-demo-consumer/README.md

-RabbitMQ file reciever on Symfony
+RabbitMQ file reciever(consumer) on Symfony
 DEMO(not for use)
 ==========
 Commands: